MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 However, maintaining multiple metadata files in different formats can be a significant burden for research software developers, and an obstacle to the adoption of good software publication practices.
 In addition, as the content of the different metadata files is largely overlapping, maintaining these files manually can pose a risk to data consistency.

-Another requirement for FAIR scholarly software is that all software releases are published according to the FAIR4RS principles and assigned a persistent identifier, which can be difficult to implement without an automated process.
+Another requirement for FAIR scholarly software is that all software releases are published according to the FAIR4RS principles and assigned a persistent identifier, which can be tedious and prone to errors without an automated process.

 Along with other initiatives such as the HERMES project [@druskat2022software], FACILE-RS aims to overcome these difficulties by making it easy to create and maintain the metadata associated to research software, as well as to publish software releases according to the FAIR principles on reputable research data repositories.